survivejs/webpack-book/manuscript/developing/03_configuring_hmr.md

 ## Implementing the HMR Interface

 Webpack exposes the HMR interface through a global, `module.hot`.
 It provides updates through `module.hot.accept(<path to watch>, <handler>)` function and you need to patch the application there.
-In this case, it is enough to replace the old DOM node with a newer one as you receive updates.
+In this case, it's enough to replace the old DOM node with a newer one as you receive updates.

 The following implementation illustrates the idea: